elm-land/elm-land/README.md

 ### Plugins

-The Elm Land CLI will come with optional plugins for making web apps, designed to fit really well together!
+The Elm Land CLI will eventually come with optional plugins.
+Each plugin is designed to fit really well together.

+Here are the plugins that we plan to build after Elm Land 1.0:

-- __[@elm-land/graphql](./projects/graphql/)__ - The plugin that converts GraphQL files into Elm code
+- `@elm-land/graphql` - Converts GraphQL files into Elm code
-- __[@elm-land/ui](./projects/ui/)__ - The plugin that generates CSS and Elm code for your design system
+- `@elm-land/ui` - Create a design system using Elm

 ### Tooling